wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 **M:**&ensp;Your very beïng is the real.

 **Q:**&ensp;Surely, we are not talking of the same thing.
-I am not some abstract being.
+I am not some abstract beïng.
 I am a person, limited and aware of its limitations.
 I am a fact, but a most unsubstantial fact I am.
 There is nothing I can build on my momentary existence as a person.